November 2020 Update:

 Historical Lake Levels:

 Let’s again look at the updated historical Lake Michigan water levels going back to the year 1918 (Figure 1).
-As discussed previously in the July 2020 report Lakes Michigan and Huron are also hydrostatically connected by the Straits of Mackinac.
+As discussed in prior reports, Lakes Michigan and Huron are also hydrostatically connected by the Straits of Mackinac.
 The time history in Figure 1 shows at least six periods of high water and five low water level events, with a near record low occurring in 2013 (remember all the dredging concerns).
 Some modelers see a periodicity in high to low water levels of eight to fifteen years, but suffice to say the water level goes up and it goes down at least each decade.
 If we examine the length of high water events during the entire record we observe high water events as short as one year and as long as approximately eight years.
 The average duration of high water events is approximately four years.
-We are presently six years into this high water event and the plot shows we are trending downward.
+After an approximately eight year high water event, it appears that Lake Michigan water levels are now trending downward.
 Good news.

 The top of the seawall at East Shore Harbor Condos (ESHC) is at approximately 582 ft. msl, thus any Lake Michigan water level above 582 ft results in flooding.
 The 582 ft. msl is representative of the height of other seawalls in the areas, thus if there is flooding at ESHC flooding will be occurring in other parts of the harbor.
 The mean daily water level for Lake Michigan exceeded 582 ft every day from May 20, 2020 through early September.
 After that point, the average monthly water level has not exceeded 581.5 ft. msl, thus no flooding.
 The Lake Michigan water level gauge at Holland can be easily accessed (see NOAA's water level data for Holland, MI) to ascertain whether flooding of the shore is occurring.
 Just remember ~582 ft. msl or lower equals no flooding.

-Presently Lake Michigan and thus Kalamazoo Lake are at 581 ft. msl which is approximately 42 inches above the low water datum (LWD) value.
-Water level is down approximately 6.7 inches from the mean January 2020 level (which was a record high for January) and 17 inches from the record high set in July 2020.
-However, the water level today is still approximately 31 inches higher than the long term average.
-The water level will rise again in the late spring due to river runoff and snow melt and peak in the July time frame.
+Presently Lake Michigan and thus Kalamazoo Lake are at 579.86 ft. msl which is approximately 32 inches above the low water datum (LWD) value.
+Water level is down approximately 9 inches from the mean August 2021 level and 25 inches from the record high set in July 2020.
+However, the water level today is still approximately 8 inches higher than the long term average.
+The water level will likely decrease over the next six months before beginning to increase again in Spring 2023.

 Future Lake Levels:

 The US Army Corps of Engineers, NOAA, and various Canadian government organizations all monitor the water level in the Great Lakes and make predictions as to future water levels.
 Some predictions look a few months into the future while others predict next year or five and ten years out.
-For this discussion we are presenting the USACE Great Lakes Water Level Outlook for a 6 month period starting from January 2021.
+For this discussion we are presenting the USACE water level forecast for a 12 month period starting from August 2022.
 Recall, three factors determine lake level; precipitation, evaporation, and runoff which is referred to as the Net Basin Supply (NBS).

 Summary:

-The high water has created problems and large expenses for the harbor stakeholders.
-The big question that we do not have a reliable answer for is, when if ever will the water return to normal (i.e. is near average value).
+The high water levels of 2020 created problems and large expenses for the harbor stakeholders.
+The question that we have not had a reliable answer for is, when if ever will the water return to normal (i.e. is near average value).
 It really is mostly about the precipitation and evaporation.
 The average annual precipitation in the Michigan watershed basin is approximately 32 inches, with a high value of 40 inches occurring in 1985 and a low of 21.6 inches in the year 2016.
-Last year (2020) the annual precipitation in the Saugatuck area was 39.2 inches, near the high.
-However, the warm fall Lake Michigan waters (still at 39.9 degrees F) and colder air temperature led to above average evaporation, resulting in the reduced NBS as discussed above.
+The annual precipitation in 2020 in the Saugatuck area was 39.2 inches, near the high, resulting in the record-breaking water levels and regional flooding.
+However, a comparatively dry 2021 resulted in a steep reduction in water levels.
+Current forecasts from NOAA’s Climate Prediction Center suggest a small likelihood of above normal temperatures in the next 3 months and equal chances of above, below, or near-normal precipitation.
+Depending on the precipitation levels over the next several months, summer 2023 water levels could increase toward the recently observed record levels or continue to revert toward the historical mean.
 The takeaways are:

 - Kalamazoo Lake and Lake Michigan are hydrostatically connected, if Lake Michigan rises so does Kalamazoo Lake and River.